Canberra Plumbing & Gas Fitting

 Google reviews are useful, but not all reviews are equal.
 Here is how to read them properly:

-- Look for specifics.
-A review that says "Jack fixed our burst pipe in Belconnen within an hour, quoted $X and stuck to it" is worth more than "Great plumber, highly recommend."
-Specific details indicate a real customer experience.
+• Look for specifics.
+A review that says "Jack fixed our burst pipe in Belconnen within an hour, quoted the job before he started and stuck to the price" is worth more than "Great plumber, highly recommend."
+Detail like that comes from someone who was actually there.

-- Check the responses.
-How does the plumber respond to negative reviews?
-A professional response that acknowledges the issue and offers to resolve it is a good sign.
-Defensive or aggressive responses are a red flag.
+• Read the owner's responses, particularly to the negative reviews.
+A reply that acknowledges the issue and offers to sort it out is a good sign.
+Defensive or aggressive replies tell you what you would be dealing with if a job went wrong.

-- Check the dates.
-Recent reviews are more relevant.
-A plumber with great reviews from two years ago but nothing recent may have changed in quality or staffing.
+• Check the dates.
+A plumber with great reviews from two years ago and nothing since may have changed hands, changed staff, or slipped.

 Should a Plumber Give You a Quote Before Starting?

 Yes.
 Always.
 A plumber who will not give you a price before picking up a tool is a plumber you should not hire.
-Upfront quoting is the single best protection against bill shock.
-It means you know what the job will cost, you can compare quotes from different plumbers, and you have a written record of the agreed price.
+A quote up front is the best protection you have against a bill you were not expecting: you know what the job will cost, you can put it beside quotes from other plumbers, and you have a written record of what was agreed.

 There are some situations where a plumber cannot give an exact quote without first doing some diagnostic work.
 For example, if you have a leak behind a wall, they may need to open up the wall to see the extent of the damage before they can price the repair.
 In that case, a good plumber will quote for the diagnostic work separately, explain what they are looking for, and give you a repair quote once they know what they are dealing with.